Belgarus/math_roadmap/src/1.Introduction/opinion.md

 # My Opinion

-The given Resources are brilliant and if you think their the thing your looking for - go one.
+The given Resources are brilliant and if you think their the thing your looking for - go for it.

 ## What I will do Instead
 I figured out that I want it a bit more specific.